galya-m/docs/docs/architecture/specs/Spec-COMPUTE.md

     integrated with front-end applications.
   - [nevermined-sdk-py](https://github.com/nevermined-io/sdk-py) - Python version of the Nevermined SDK to be integrated with back-end applications.
 The primary users are data scientists.
-  - [nevermined-sdk-java](https://github.com/nevermined-io/sdk-java) - Java version of the Nevermined SDK to be integrated with [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) applications.
-The primary users are data engineers.
 * [SMART CONTRACTS](https://github.com/nevermined-io/contracts) - Solidity Smart Contracts providing the Service Agreements business logic.
 * [GATEWAY](https://github.com/nevermined-io/gateway) - Microservice to be executed by PUBLISHERS.
 It exposes an HTTP REST API permitting access to PUBLISHER assets or additional services such as computation.
-* [METADATA-API](https://github.com/nevermined-io/metadata-api) - Microservice to be executed by MARKETPLACES.
+* [MARKETPLACE-API](https://github.com/nevermined-io/marketplace-api) - Microservice to be executed by MARKETPLACES.
   Facilitates   creating, updating, deleting and searching the asset metadata registered by the PUBLISHERS.
   This metadata is included as part of a DDO (see [DID SPEC](Spec-DID.md) and [METADATA SPEC](Spec-METADATA.md)) and also includes the services associated with the asset (consumption,